getredash/contrib-helm-chart/README.md

 ## Prerequisites

 - At least 3 GB of RAM available on your cluster
-- Kubernetes 1.16+ - chart is tested with latest 3 stable versions
+- Kubernetes 1.19+ - chart is tested with latest 3 stable versions
-- Helm 2 or 3
+- Helm 3 (Helm 2 depreciated)
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart